 Federal Direct/Stafford Loans are fixed interest rate loans made to students.
 Students are eligible for the following levels of awards: freshman \$3,500 subsidized and \$6000 unsubsidized.
-The interest rate is fixed at 4.66% percent for subsidized loans and fixed at 4.66% percent for unsubsidized loans as of July 1, 2015.

 PLUS loans are fixed interest rate loans available to the parents of dependent undergraduate students to help with educational expenses.
 Parent loans are based on credit approval.
 Parents may borrow up to an amount equaling the COA minus any other aid received.
 Repayment of these loans begins within 60 days after disbursement.